 You're the proud owner of a dog so wonderful he has "great" in his name, so he must be pretty accomplished, right?
 The Great Dane has many admirable qualities making him a solid choice for a family companion.
+Are Great Danes smart?
 Though he's not the smartest breed dog, he's intelligent enough to learn how to be a responsible, happy family member.

 Dr. Coren notes dogs have three types of intelligence.
 The first type, instinctive intelligence, refers to what a dog is bred for.
 For example, herding dogs were bred to round up animals and keep them close together while driving them in a specific direction.
 A herding dog's instinct gives him the intelligence to excel at these tasks with human input only necessary for direction and control.
 Border collies are exalted as the most intelligent of dogs, but if you put one to work in the Great Dane's historic role as a tough hunter, chances are he wouldn't match the Great Dane's success.